Activities & Lessons

-Listen to theand encourage a dialogue amongst students about Dr. King’s platform of nonviolence and peace.
+Listen to the “I Have a Dream” speech and encourage dialogue amongst students about Dr. King’s platform of nonviolence and peace.
 Consider how his path of nonviolence can still improve our world today.
 Then, ask students to think about their dreams for the future.
 How do they want to see the world improve?
 After time for reflection, have students write and present their own versions of the iconic speech.

 3. Make dreams a reality collage.

 If delivering “dream” speeches isn’t your class style, another entry point to teaching the “I Have a Dream” speech is with a sentence prompt.
-“I have a dream that” and “I can make my dream come true by” prompts are an easy way to provoke deeper thought.
-Turn the dreams into a reality (a real collage, at least) by having students trace their hands on different colored paper.
-Cut out the handprints, write their dreams down on the many-colored hands, and arrange into a beautiful collage of diverse dreams.
+“I have a dream that” and “I can make my dream come true by” prompts are easy ways to provoke deeper thought.
+Turn the dreams into a reality (a real collage, at least) by having students trace their hands on paper of different colors.
+Cut out the handprints, write their dreams down on the many-colored hands, and arrange them into a beautiful collage of diverse dreams.

 4. Hold a parade or a march.

 Dr. King championed peaceful protests by organizing marches.
 Today, we often celebrate MLK Day by having a parade celebrating his life.
-You can have your own peace parade by having students make signs displaying quotes, hopes, and ideas for a nonviolent world.
+You can have your own peace parade by having students make signs displaying quotes, hopes, and ideas for spreading peace.
 Get the grade or even the whole school together if you’re feeling really ambitious!

 5. Volunteer in your school or community.

-One of MLK Jr.’s most famous quotes is, “Life’s most persistent and urgent question is, ‘What are you doing for others?’”
-Ask this question of your class and together come up with ways to help others.
-Consider big and small ways your class can help out in the community, as a group and as individuals.
-Ideas for helping out in school could be cleaning up a communal space, partnering up with another grade for tutoring moments, or organizing a food drive.
+One of MLK’s most famous quotes is, “Life’s most persistent and urgent question is, ‘What are you doing for others?’”
+Ask this question of your class, and together come up with ways to help others.
+Consider big and small ways your class can help out in the community, as a group, and as individuals.
+School project ideas for helping out could be cleaning up a communal space, partnering up with another grade for tutoring moments, or organizing a food drive.

 Other resources and more information to help teach Dr. King in the classroom include:

-- "Three MLK Day Activities for Families" on Shaped
+- “3 MLK Day Activities for Families” on Shaped

 Want to further immerse your students in history?
-Learn more about HMH's newprogram for K-6 students.
+Learn more about HMH’s new Into Social Studies program for K–6 students.